Sherry3333/sportsbuddyy/README.md

 ## Commit the merge (if conflicts were resolved manually):
 `git commit -m "Merge from main"`

+# Create a new branch from main
+`git checkout main`
+`git pull origin main`
+`git checkout -b HX732-15.jinbo`

-# Push the updated main branch to the remote repository:
+# Push the updated dev branch to the remote repository:
-`git push origin main`
+`git push origin HX732-15.jinbo`

 # Delete your local branch
 `git branch -d HX732-15.jinbo`